eXist-db/existdb-ansible-role/README.md

 Installations methods can be switched by re-running Ansible.

-This role installs exist and performs all necessary tasks to run on a server (create user, install system service, misc setup).
+This role installs exist and performs all necessary tasks to run on a server (create user, install system service, miscellaneous setup).

 Various config files get modified before starting exist (wrapper.conf, conf.xml, web.xml, client.properties), this is configurable and may be used to